stivenramireza/real-estate-api/README.md

 # Real Estate API

-This projects contains **2 microservices**, the first is built without using any framework and the second is conceptual.
+This project contains **2 microservices**, the first is built without using any framework and the second is conceptual.

 The main idea is having a tool for users who wants to search sold and availables properties.
 Also, they can use different filters like **status**, **year** and **city**.
 In adittion tho this, users can like their favorite properties in order to have an internal ranking.